ycui1-mda/abstcal/README.md

 ```

 ##### 2f.
 Impute the missing TLFB data
-To calculate the ITT abstinence, the TLFB data need to be imputed for the missing records.
+To calculate the ITT abstinence, the TLFB data will be imputed for the missing records.
 All contiguous missing intervals will be identified.
 Each of the intervals will be imputed
 based on the two values, one before the interval and the other after the interval.
 You can
 choose to impute the missing values for the interval using the mean of these two values or